vectordotdev/vector/docs/specs/instrumentation.md

 - Metrics
   - MUST increment the `<namespace>_discarded_events_total` counter by the number of events discarded.
-  - MUST include the listed properties as tags except the `count` and `reason` properties.
+  - MUST only include the `intentional` property and component properties that are inherited implicitly (e.g. `component_type`).
 - Logs
   - MUST log a `Events dropped` message.
   - MUST include the defined properties as key-value pairs.